kashvi3/Sales-Analysis-and-Interactive-Dashboard-for-Vrinda-Store/README.md

 Utilized advanced Excel functions and formulas to calculate key metrics and generate visualizations, such as charts and pivot tables, to present sales performance effectively.
 Developed an interactive dashboard with dynamic elements, including slicers and data validation, allowing stakeholders to explore and filter sales data based on various parameters.
 Skills Utilized: Data analysis and visualization using Excel
-                 Advanced Excel functions and formulas
+                 ,Advanced Excel functions and formulas
-                 Dashboard design and development
+                 ,Dashboard design and development.